55 Marriage Interview Questions to Prepare for Your Green Card Interview

 Strong evidence includes joint tax returns, leases, bank accounts, insurance, utility bills, photos, communications, and affidavits from people who know the couple, proving a shared life.

-At this point, you’ve seen 55 sample marriage interview questions.
+At this point, you’ve seen 55 sample marriage interview questions that can function as a quiz with bona fide answers to help you assess your preparation level.
 You are now in a much better position to understand the types of questions that have been asked in the past and what may be asked during your interview.
 Remember, this is not a complete list.
 You may be asked questions that are not on this list.
 Additionally, you may not be asked some of the questions on this list.
 This guide is for informational purposes only and does not constitute legal advice.
 The information shared here is based on USCIS guidelines and practices, but immigration laws and processes are subject to change.
 For personalized assistance tailored to your specific case, it is best to consult with a licensed immigration attorney.
 USCIS processing times and requirements may vary.

 If you have any questions about this guide, or if you would like to hire me as your immigration lawyer, feel free to email me at contact@ashoorilaw.com I’m very responsive via email and I would be happy to help you.